atxwang/atxwang.github.io/_posts/recent events.md

 ---grasping limbs they refuse to see

 ---
+i didn't want this to be my first post. i had a well-argued essay on effective altruism in the backburner.

-i didn't want this to be my first post. it's not well-organized---it is scattered, vulnerable. it is a barely curated collection of my own shitty writing, articles and essays i keep rereading and reading, songs i keep listening to over the past several months.
+i didn't want this to be my first post. it's not well-organized---it is scattered, vulnerable. it is a barely curated collection of my own shitty writing, articles and essays i keep rereading and reading, songs i keep listening to over the past several months. angry unformed thoughts coalesce.

 ---
 **selected quotes**